 - SSML (Speech Synthesis Markup Language) is supported partially along with HTML

-- Can translate text into phoneme codes, so it could be adapted as a front end for another speech synthesis engine.
+- Can translate text into phoneme codes so that it could be adapted as a front end for another speech synthesis engine.

-- Development tools available for producing and tuning phoneme data.
+- Development tools are available for producing and tuning phoneme data

 To install eSpeak in Ubuntu based system, use the command below in a terminal:

-eSpeak is an old tool and I presume that it should be available in the repositories of other Linux distributions such as Arch Linux, Fedora etc. You can install eSpeak easily using dnf, pacman etc.
+eSpeak is an old tool and I presume that it should be available in the repositories of other Linux distributions such as Fedora.
+You can install eSpeak easily using the respective package manager.
+I

-To use eSpeak, just use it like: espeak and press enter to hear it aloud.
+You can continue adding text in lines to hear it out.
 Use Ctrl+C to close the running program.

 There are several other options available.
 You can browse through them through the help section of the program.